arduino/docs-content/content/hardware/05.nicla/boards/nicla-vision/tutorials/proximity/content.md

 In this tutorial you will use the Nicla Vision to detect proximity, thanks to the Time of Flight (ToF) sensor **VL53L1X**.

-This tutorial goes through how to create a sketch that will blink the built-in RGB LED and control the speed of its blink with the proximity values.
-It can be useful for future projects where there is a need to control the camera only when something is detected in front of the sensor.
+This tutorial teaches you how to create a sketch that will blink the built-in RGB LED and control the speed of its blink with the proximity values.
+It can be useful for future projects where there is the need to control the camera only when something is detected in front of the sensor.

 ***The Arduino sketch shown is available inside the `Arduino_Pro_Tutorials` library by going to Examples > Nicla Vision > Proximity_Blink***